OpenNebula/docs/source/management_and_operations/vm_management/vm_templates.rst

 .. _sunstone_layout_rules:

 - User input name has to meet the following convention ``ONEAPP_<APP>_<GROUP>_<FIELD>`` where all the user inputs that meet this convention will be grouped by APP and GROUP.
-An APP will be render as a tab in Sunstone and a GROUP will group the user inputs that belong to this group.
+An APP will be rendered as a tab in Sunstone and a GROUP will group the user inputs that belong to this group.
-- If ``FIELD`` is the word ``ENABLED`` and the user input type is boolean, all the user inputs that has the same APP and GROUP will be hidden until the ENABLED user input is turn on.
+- If ``FIELD`` is the word ``ENABLED`` and the user input type is boolean, all the user inputs that have the same APP and GROUP will be hidden until the ENABLED user input is turn on.
-- If a user input not meet the convention, will be placed in a tab called Others.
+- If a user input not meet the convention, it will be placed in a tab called Others.
 - If all the user inputs do not meet the convention name, no tabs will be rendered (as the previous example).

 So, if the previous template is modified as follows: